Suspect arrested after tanker truck rolls over on I-40 near Ozark killing driver - KVIA

 ASP started searching for the driver of a black GMC lowrider truck, possibly a GMC Canyon, without tags that they believed was the suspect that left the scene.

-43-year-old Douglas Shane Darr was arrested Wednesday night after 10:00 p.m. in connection with the crash, according to Lt.
+43-year-old Douglas Darr of Ozark was arrested Wednesday night after 10:00 p.m. in connection with the crash, according to Lt.
 Jeremy Bennet with the Franklin County Sheriffs Office.
-He faces multiple charges, including no proof of insurance, failure to register a vehicle and causing an accident involving death or personal injuries.
+He faces multiple charges, including no proof of insurance, failure to register a vehicle and leaving the scene of an accident involving death or personal injuries.
 His bond hearing is scheduled for Monday, Dec.
 28. ASP is still investigating the crash.

 The Franklin County Emergency Management initially recommended sheltering in place at home for residents north of I-40 near Ozark due to dangerous fumes from the accident.
 That recommendation has since been lifted.